How Animals Survive in Cold Conditions

 activity is determined by the external temperature,

-wingless fly about 1mm in length, this and other similar
+fly about 13mm in length, this and other similar

-time, when the sun comes out and warms them
+when the sun comes out and warms them up, they

-up, they become active for a few hours as
+become active for a few hours as long as the

 temperature started to drop again.